SilviaRbgl/Chessboard/README.md

 # Darstellung der möglichen Züge eines Springers

-For the "DB Sprintstarter:in Junior-Entwickler:in", I built a chessboard web app using React.
+For the "DB Sprintstarter:in Junior-Entwickler:in", I have built a chessboard web app using React.
-The app can show the possible moves of the knight.
+The app can show the possible moves of the knight on a chessboard.

 ## Setup